 75. A person who performs a scale shall complete a scale return in a form required by the chief forester and deliver copies of the scale return to the regional manager and the person who requested the scale.

 Scaling fees

-76. A person who requests a scale to be performed by a forest service scaler shall pay to the Crown the prescribed scaling fees.
+76. A person who requests a scale to be performed by an employee of the Ministry of Forests shall pay to the Crown the prescribed scaling fees.

 Second scale